Mind+Body+Spirit - May 2019

 At Ruth’s Roots, community sprouts up alongside the zinnias.
 From its beginning, the garden has provided an opportunity for residents of all ages to come together and work toward a common goal — from its earliest roots as a resource for the Hancock County Drug Court to its current metamorphosis as a farm-to-table community garden — and help people do.

 City workers soon appeared with chain saws alongside a host of volunteers with work gloves.
-Within hours, the fallen tree had been carted away, log by log, under the masterful organization of Ramsey and Daigle.
+Within hours, the fallen tree had been carted away, log by log.

 As luck would have it, the chickens had been roosting in a corner and thus survived.
 As of this writing, they are sharing lodging with the rabbits.